 When one gets the calling from the Spirits, taking training is still necessary – because attempting any type of shamanic, spiritual, energy, or psychic work without training is not only potentially dangerous, but very irresponsible.
 This path is not a free for all in any way - it is very serious work.
+Tampering with any type of shamanic / spiritual / energy / or psychic work without professional training - can often do more harm than good, even if the untrained individual attempted with good intentions.
 In indigenous cultures, those called by the Spirits still train with their tribal Elders for many, many years.
 So just because an individual may be "called by the Spirits," does not mean they should bypass training of any kind.
 On the flip side of this, individuals also need to understand that if they have not been called by the Spirits, and want to invest in studying Shamanism or take any Shamanic training - they need to understand that taking any Shamanic Training alone does not guarantee that “they are chosen or called by the Spirits” either.
 That is up to the Spirits and no one else.
 This has been since the beginning of Shamanic practices in ancient times, and still is applicable to modern Shamanic practices.
 That aspect of Shamanism has remained constant and unchanged, for thousands of years.
 That is not to say that one cannot practice Shamanism as their personal spiritual beliefs and pathway - they can.
 However, one needs to understand the difference between practicing it as a spiritual pathway, and practicing it as a spiritual pathway with a true calling from the Spirits involved.
 Because there is a difference.
 If you look at a Native culture that practices Shamanism - everyone in that culture is practicing Shamanism - but how many in the culture are actually chosen by the Spirits to do the work as the medicine man or woman?
 Maybe one or two within the culture.
 So this is an example that goes back to what was stated above about the notion that just because one may learn or practice Shamanism as a pathway, does not guarantee they have been "called by the Spirits" to facilitate the healing work.

-For no class, program, or training of any kind is capable of doing that.
+For no class, no program, and no training of any kind is capable of doing that - no program, no person, and no teacher can "make" anyone a "Shaman."
 In addition, the term “Shaman” is often misused, misrepresented, and disrespected - in many cases out of societal ignorance.
 One cannot label themselves a “Shaman” and it is highly recommended not to do that - for multiple valid reasons.
-In contemporary Shamanism, individuals who have completed appropriate extensive training and facilitate Shamanic Healing, are known as Shamanic Practitioners.
+In contemporary Shamanism, individuals who have completed appropriate extensive training and programs who facilitate Shamanic Healing, are known as Shamanic Practitioners.

 The Shamanic path is powerful, amazing, and transformational in so many ways.
 What comes from this type of healing work, and walking this path, is beautiful and can leave one in a state of awe on so many levels.
 But it can also be very much the opposite side as well - and that too, is part of this path.
 Shamanism is not just one side, or the other; it is the balance of the dark and the light - and all in between - the whole of it all.